Enable Update Management, Change Tracking, and Inventory solutions on multiple VMs

 Solution: In order to onboard a VM to a solution the VM must be running.
 Click the Start VM inline link to start the VM without navigating away from the page.

-Now that the solution is enabled for your virtual machines, visit the Update Management overview article to learn how to view the update assessment for your machines.
+Now that the solution is enabled for your virtual machines, visit the Update Management overview article to learn how to create an Update Deployment for your machines.

 Addition tutorials on the solutions and how to use them: